Svoboda (political party): Paramilitary activities

-With the ecclosion of the War in Donbas and the failures of the Ukrainian Armed Forces, many former Euromaidan activists and right-wing parties formed volunteer militias and paramilitary groups to fight the separatists, they are known as the Ukrainian volunteer battalions.
+With the failures of the Ukrainian Armed Forces in the war in Donbas, many former Euromaidan activists and right-wing parties formed volunteer militias and paramilitary groups to fight the separatists, they are known as the Ukrainian volunteer battalions.
 In June 2014, Svoboda formed the "Sich" Battalion, with volunteers coming mostly from Kyiv.
 The Sich Battalion was placed under command of the Ministry of Internal Affairs and given official status of a "Special Tasks Patrol Police".
 All volunteers were required to have a military background, and included former Iraq War veterans.
 The unit was designed for anti-terror operations since its inception.
 The unit was deployed to the regions around the city of Donetsk, mostly provided internal security and participated of combat operations around Marinka and Avdiivka.

 By 2015, the Ministry of Internal Affairs banned people registered in political parties of enlisting in their units.
 The Sich Battalion cut their official ties with Svoboda and was redesignated as the 4th Company "Sich" of the Kyiv Regiment, part of the special police of Kyiv.

 Ideology

-Svoboda's ideological base emanates from Organization of Ukrainian Nationalists leader Yaroslav Stetsko's "Two Revolutions" doctrine (written in 1951).
+Svoboda's ideological base emanates from Organization of Ukrainian Nationalists (Banderite faction) leader Yaroslav Stetsko's "Two Revolutions" doctrine (written in 1951).
 The essence of this doctrine states: "the revolution will not end with the establishment of the Ukrainian state, but will go on to establish equal opportunities for all people to create and share material and spiritual values and in this respect the national revolution is also a social one".
 A crucial condition for joining Svoboda is that its members must belong to the Ukrainian nation.

-In the War in Donbass the party favors resolving the conflict through use of force.
+In the War in Donbas, the party favors resolving the conflict through use of force.